urgentquest/reseed-tools/README.md

 ## Usage

+#### Debian/Ubuntu note:

+Debian users who are running I2P as a system service must also run the `reseed-tools` as the same user.
+This is so that the reseed-tools can access the I2P service's netDb directory.
+On Debian and Ubuntu, that user is `i2psvc` and the netDb directory is: `/var/lib/i2p/i2p-config/netDb`.

 ### Without a webserver, standalone with TLS support

 If this is your first time running a reseed server (ie. you don't have any existing keys),